dianavile/RgSocDVTeam/README-LSG.md

 ```
 Give examples
 ```
+# Code Example
+Show what the library does as concisely as possible, developers should be able to figure out how your project solves their problem by looking at the code example.
+Make sure the API you are showing off is obvious, and that your code is short and concise.

 ### Installation
 - How to get development environment running?
 - step-by-step series of examples (descriptions, how to install, step by step)